LiuYuancheng/MCQ-GPT-Bot/README.md

 python mcqGptBot.py
 ```

-The finished processed question will be saved in the text question bank file which same name as the name you set in the `questionContents.json` file.
-You can refer to the questionbacnk folder to check the detail.
+The processed question will be saved in the text question bank file which same name as the name you set in the `questionContents.json` file.
+You can refer to the questionbank folder to check the detail.
 Example:

 `network-secuirty-quiz-questions-answers.pdf` => `test_question_bank03.txt`